wqeqwqeq/Predicting-House-Price/README.md

 Averaged base models score: 0.1090 (0.0076)

 #### 3.3 Add meta model

-1.Split the total training set into two disjoint sets (here train and .holdout )
+Split the total training set into two disjoint sets (here train and .holdout )

-2. Train several base models on the first part (train)
+Train several base models on the first part (train)

-3. Test these base models on the second part (holdout)
+Test these base models on the second part (holdout)

-4. Use the predictions from 3) (called out-of-folds predictions) as the inputs, and the correct responses (target variable) as the outputs to train a higher level learner called meta-model.
+Use the predictions from 3) (called out-of-folds predictions) as the inputs, and the correct responses (target variable) as the outputs to train a higher level learner called meta-model.